CPAP Machines Were Seen As Ventilator Alternatives, But Could Spread COVID-19

 "It's best practice for us for people with respiratory illnesses," said Jim Whitney, medical services administrator for the Redmond Fire Department, whose crews responded to the nursing home's 911 calls.
 "We had no idea that we potentially had COVID patients there."

 It was only later that King County public health officials advised Redmond Fire and other first responders in the region not to use those machines for patients suspected of having COVID-19 infections.
 Whitney said responders were using the machines with specialized filters, which can reduce the amount of virus released.
-But county public health authorities recommend first responders avoid using CPAP altogether.
+But county public health authorities recommend that first responders avoid using CPAP machines altogether.
 Redmond Fire has now discontinued use of CPAPs for COVID patients.

 "It's truly out of an abundance of caution for our people and for the community that we put it on the back shelf, unless we can confirm it was the best use for our patient," Whitney said.